includeos/mothership_documentation/Getting-started.rst

 ~~~~~~~~~~~~~~~~~~~~

 If you want to run your Mothership with authentication (this is default), you need to create a .htpasswd file with one
-or more users:
+or more users within the config_files directory:

 ::

-    $ htpasswd -c -B .htpasswd myuser // create a .htpasswd file and add the user myuser
+    $ htpasswd -c -B config_files/.htpasswd myuser // create a .htpasswd file and add the user myuser

 You will then be prompted to enter a password.
 Do this.